 A hysterectomy is a major procedure in which a woman’s uterus is removed from the pelvis.
-It has both physical and emotional side-effects, some of which are detailed below.
+This procedure has both physical and emotional side-effects, some of which are detailed below.

 Following a hysterectomy in which the ovaries are retained, the woman can expect to enter menopause within approximately five years.
-This is because the blood supply to the ovaries is disturbed to varying degrees by the procedure.
+This early arrival of menopause is due to a disturbance in the blood supply to the ovaries that occurs at varying degrees as a result of the procedure.

-When the ovaries are removed with the uterus, the woman will experience the onset of menopause immediately afterwards.
-This is because normal ovarian function is responsible for the production of female reproductive hormones.
+When the ovaries are removed with the uterus, the woman will experience the onset of menopause immediately afterward, since the normal ovarian function of producing female reproductive hormones has been eliminated.

 - Hot flushes